Peripatric speciation: Hawaiian archipelago

 Colonization events of species from the genus Cyanea (green) and species from the genus Drosophila (blue) on the Hawaiian island chain.
 Islands age from left to right, (Kauai being the oldest and Hawaii being the youngest).
 Speciation arises peripatrically as they spatiotemporally colonize new islands along the chain.
 Lighter blue and green indicate colonization in the reverse direction from young-to-old.

 A map of the Hawaiian archipelago showing the colonization routes of Theridion grallator superimposed.
 Purple lines indicate colonization occurring in conjunction with island age where light purple indicates backwards colonization.
-T. grallator is not present on Kauai or Niihau so colonization may have occurred from there, or the nearest continent.
+T. grallator is not present on Kauai or Niʻihau so colonization may have occurred from there, or the nearest continent.

 The sequential colonization and speciation of the ʻElepaio subspecies along the Hawaiian island chain.

 Drosophila species on the Hawaiian archipelago have helped researchers understand speciation processes in great detail.
 It is well established that Drosophila has undergone an adaptive radiation into hundreds of endemic species on the Hawaiian island chain; originating from a single common ancestor (supported from molecular analysis).
 Studies consistently find that colonization of each island occurred from older to younger islands, and in Drosophila, speciating peripatrically at least fifty percent of the time.
 In conjunction with Drosophila, Hawaiian lobeliads (Cyanea) have also undergone an adaptive radiation, with upwards of twenty-seven percent of extant species arising after new island colonization—exemplifying peripatric speciation—once again, occurring in the old-to-young island direction.